Gracemere

 Gracemere faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

 The area's university qualification rate is 10.9%, significantly lower than Australia's average of 30.4%.
 This disparity presents both a challenge and an opportunity for targeted educational initiatives.
-Bachelor degrees are the most prevalent at 8.5%, followed by postgraduate qualifications (1.2%) and graduate diplomas (1.2%).
-Vocational credentials are prominent, with 42.7% of residents aged 15+ holding them, including advanced diplomas (8.4%) and certificates (34.3%).
+Bachelor degrees are the most common, with 8.5% of residents holding one, followed by postgraduate qualifications (1.2%) and graduate diplomas (1.2%).
+Vocational credentials are prevalent, with 42.7% of residents aged 15+ possessing them - advanced diplomas at 8.4% and certificates at 34.3%.

-Educational participation is high, with 33.7% of residents currently enrolled in formal education, comprising 14.4% in primary, 9.9% in secondary, and 3.2% in tertiary education.
+Educational participation is high, with 33.7% of residents currently enrolled in formal education.
+This includes 14.4% in primary education, 9.9% in secondary education, and 3.2% pursuing tertiary education.

 Frequently Asked Questions - Education